Should You Pursue IRS Currently Not Collectible Status?

 At Precision Tax Relief, we know what the IRS looks for and how best to satisfy their requirements for uncollectible status.
 As licensed professionals, we can help you complete the Collection Information Statement, maximizing and capturing all allowable expenses and negotiating for exceptions.

 Not sure whether Currently Not Collectible status is in your best interest?
 We can accurately assess your case in a free initial consultation.
-If uncollectible status isn’t ideal for you, we may steer you towards a settlement or payment agreement with the IRS.
+If uncollectible status is not ideal for you, we may steer you towards a settlement or payment agreement with the IRS.
 You can count on our best advice.
+That is why Precision Tax Relief has a 98% satisfaction rating in more than 700 reviews—more than any other tax relief agency.

 We Can Help You Stop IRS Collections